 Butter beans or Lima beans as they’re known in certain parts are one of the worlds healthiest foods.
-They are a stape crop in Africa and Peru (particularly in the city of Lima after which they’re name.
-When cooked properly, they are smooth and delicious, yet they have a reputation worse than brussel sprouts.
+They are a staple crop in Africa and Peru (particularly in the city of Lima after which they’re named.
+When cooked properly, they are smooth and delicious, yet they have a reputation worse than Brussell sprouts.

-As a kid, especially during the Fall we ate butter beans regularly.
+As a kid, especially during the Fall, we ate butter beans regularly.
 More often or not they were cooked with smokey bacon or ham.
-Ms. Washington’s BBQ Restaurant in my neighborhood always made their butter beans with smoked neckbones.
-I was as fond on Ms. Washington’s version as I was my MaDear’s.
+Ms. Washington’s BBQ Restaurant in my neighborhood always made their butter beans with smoked neck bones.
+I was as fond of Ms. Washington’s version as I was my MaDear’s.
 Most versions I’ve had throughout the South have been made similarly.
-Likewise most Southern recipes call for dried butter beans that are cooked long and slow netting rich and creamy beans.
+Likewise, most Southern butter bean recipes call for dried butter beans that are cooked long and slow netting rich and creamy beans.

 - 1 ½ pound dried lima "butter" beans

 - 2 tablespoons smoked sweet paprika